A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 • Buyer behavior and spending habits: Do they buy from you or your competitors?
 In either scenario, what do they buy, and how much do they spend?
 You could also include buying factors that influence their purchases, such as price, convenience, or sustainability.

-When you’re finished, your audience personas should look something like this excellent example from Semrush:
+When you’re finished, your audience personas should look something like this example:

 • Focus groups